Tuition and Finance

 MESM Program Costs

 Quarterly fees and tuition costs for 2020-2021 are listed below.
 Note that the MESM degree is a 6-quarter program.
-Fee and tuition costs are subject to change at the discretion of the University of California Office of the President (UCOP) and the PDST is considered for a 3% increase annually.
+Fee and tuition costs are subject to change at the discretion of the University of California Office of the President (UCOP) and the PDST is anticipated to be raised by 3% annually.

 |California Residents||Non-Residents||International Students|